 As you can imagine, the troubleshooting and re-design work that will result from having such a difference in the simulated network performance and the go-live network performance will be significant.
 So let’s look at a few of the ways this performance difference will now impact you and the project.

 How does not using incline surfaces put you at risk?

 - Customer Trust

 From looking at the prediction results in the subway station example, this one is pretty obvious.
 There is a very clear difference in performance when you design with a flat model versus an incline model.
-In this case there was a difference of about 35 dBm for signal strength.
-Which means when the design done using the flat model is installed in the real subway tunnel where incline surfaces exist, there will be a serious performance issue once the network 'goes live' .
-Which brings me to my next point - the increase in costs that can result when a venue does not include correctly modeled incline surfaces.
+In this case, there was a difference of about 35 dBm for signal strength.
+Which means when the design done using the flat model is installed in the real subway tunnel where incline surfaces exist, there will be a serious performance issue once the network ‘goes live’.
+Which brings me to my next point – the increase in costs that can result when a venue does not include correctly modeled incline surfaces.

-Where there is poor performance post-installation, there is troubleshooting—and where there is troubleshooting, there can be large costs associated to it.
+Where there is poor performance post-installation, there is troubleshooting—and where there is troubleshooting, there can be large costs associated with it.
 Fact is, when an installed network does not perform as predicted during the design, significant costs can result.
 Costs to troubleshoot the issues, costs to re-visit the site, costs to re-design the network, and then costs to implement the required changes to the network.
 It also costs in terms of time—the fewer issues there are to troubleshoot post-installation, the less time you will spend on that design and the quicker you can move onto the next.
 The quicker you can move on, the quicker you can grow your pipeline and revenues.

 iBwave Venue Model Examples with Incline Surfaces

 And now, just for fun, I include a short video to show off some of the impressive 3D models done in iBwave that take advantage of incline surfaces

 What has been your experience in using iBwave to design incline surfaces?
 Do you notice a difference?